Bangladesh flag Bangladesh: Investing in Bangladesh

 FDI in Figures

 Despite steady economic growth in the country over the past decade, foreign direct investment has been comparatively low in Bangladesh compared to regional peers.
-Bangladesh suffers from a negative image: the country is seen as being extremely poor, under-developed, subject to devastating natural disasters and socio-political instability.
-Bangladesh's capital markets are in the early stages of development, and the financial sector relies heavily on banks.
-In 2022, the sector experienced a significant scandal where 11 banks collectively faced a shortfall of USD 3.1 billion.
+Bangladesh suffers from a negative image: the country is seen as being extremely poor, under-developed, and subject to devastating natural disasters and socio-political instability.
+Moreover, Bangladesh's capital markets are in the early stages of development, and the financial sector relies heavily on banks.
 However, the country has the advantage of being in a strategic geographical position between South and Southeast Asia.
 In addition, its domestic consumption potential and the wealth of its natural resources make the country a good candidate for investment.
 The government promotes private sector-led growth, foreign currency is abundant due to remittances, and the central bank respects the transferability of foreign currency.
 A number of more developed Asian countries have outsourced their factory production, mainly textile, to the country.
 Moreover, the government simplified a set of laws as part of its efforts to reduce barriers to foreign investment.
 Foreign and domestic private entities have the freedom to establish, operate, and divest interests in most business enterprises.
 However, the government imposes restrictions on foreign ownership and control in certain industries.
-Four sectors are exclusively reserved for government investment: arms, ammunition, and defense equipment; forest plantations and mechanized extraction in reserved forests; nuclear energy production; and security printing (e.g., currency).
+Four sectors are exclusively reserved for government investment: arms, ammunition, and defence equipment; forest plantations and mechanized extraction in reserved forests; nuclear energy production; and security printing (e.g., currency).
 While private investments are allowed in power generation and natural gas exploration, full foreign ownership in petroleum marketing and gas distribution is not permitted.
 Foreign ownership in telecommunications is capped at 60% (70% for tower sharing).
 Seventeen sectors, including aviation, banking, coal, natural gas, and mineral exploration, require operational permission from ministries.
-Bangladesh ranks 105th among the 132 economies on the Global Innovation Index 2023 and 116th out of 184 countries on the latest Index of Economic Freedom.
+Bangladesh ranks 105th among the 132 economies on the Global Innovation Index 2024 and 122nd out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022